Boys & Girls Clubs of America named "One of the Best Nonprofits to Work for in 2017" Indeed.com

 Boys & Girls Clubs of America is the nation's premier youth development organization.
 Our programs, training and services impact nearly 4 million children and teens every year.
 We are always looking for qualified professionals with a passion for improving young lives as a member of our national staff.
 We have strong values, embrace diversity and offer great benefits to allow our employees to maintain work/life balance.

-Travel estimated 30% required (can be 5 days or more in a month - including weekends - depending upon scheduling requirements).
+Normal internal office environment; travel estimated at up to 20% (can be up to 4-6 days or more in a given month, including weekends - depending upon scheduling requirements).
 The individual selected for this position must possess and maintain a valid driver’s license and be able to navigate areas of the country by using a map or other direction methods.
-Ability to travel by subway, car or airplane.
+Ability to travel by car and by airplane.

 Physical and Mental Requirements: